lisaoude/gifinder-pwa/README.md

 </br>

-I installed nodemon to quickly see wether the changes I made caused any errors, and also for the convenience that comes with automatic restarts.
+I installed nodemon to quickly see whether the changes I made caused any errors, and also for the convenience that comes with automatic restarts.

 ```
 npm i -g nodemon